A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 Is about how much of your money

-Should be spent by the state
+Should be by the state

-And how much you keep
+And how much you should keep

 To spend on your family

-If the state wishes to spend more
+If the state to spend more

 Or by taxing you more

-And it's no good thinking someone will pay
+And it's no good thinking someone else will pay

-someone else is you"
+That someone else is you"

 She knew what Ronald Reagan knew

-free markets and a free people
+That free markets and a free people

-Are the defense against tyranny
+Are the best defense against tyranny

-And that peace comes through strength
+And peace comes through strength

 Not accommodation